atx-crypto-club/txwtf/README.md

 Or you can go all the way and launch the webapp after initializing everything instead of dropping into a shell.
 > $ python launcher.py bootstrap install-dev migrate test flake8 txwtf webapp

+### Defaults
 The default location of the installation is under `$HOME/python-runtime/txwtf`.
 Everything including the EDM installation in use lives under there.
 To uninstall the application, you can just nuke that directory.
 The install location is changeable.
-Take a look at the config variables in `init.sh` to get an idea how to point to a new location.
+It should even be relocatable after installation but I haven't tested that.
+Take a look at the config environment variables in `init.sh` to get an idea how to point to a new location for installation.

+The default location of application data is under the source directory in the `instance` directory.
+There is a sqlite file `db.sqlite` that contains all the site data.
+In `uploads` you will find user uploaded data.
+This should also be relocatable as long as you adjust the relevant flask config variables.

 ## Development

+### Admin user
+To access special system information and change critical settings through the app interface, you can flag a user as an `admin`.
+Be extremely careful with this as an `admin` user can do anything and is effectively in god mode.
+But during testing you will likely need at least one admin user to test things, especially if you need to view system logs.
+To upgrade a user to `admin` status, you can use the following command:
+> $ txwtf set-admin --admin --user t@tx.wtf

 ### Database changes
 When modifying or adding new models to the application, use flask-migrate commands to add each change to the database migration scripts.
 From the EDM environment containing the application install, run the following command to add changes to db migration version control with a message for each change.